 Use the STAR method for your answers and practice each answer several times.

-PwC makes use of a variety of competitive exercises during the Career Focus assessment centre to find the right candidates.
+There are a variety of competitive exercises during the Career Focus PwC assessment centre to find the right candidates.
 Ensure that you practice a variety of exercises including:

 Hone your written and spoken communication techniques.
 Research online, prepare and practice presentation of as many business case studies as possible.